Discrete Fourier transform: Eigenvalues and eigenvectors

 No simple analytical formula for general eigenvectors is known.
 Moreover, the eigenvectors are not unique because any linear combination of eigenvectors for the same eigenvalue is also an eigenvector for that eigenvalue.
-Various researchers have proposed different choices of eigenvectors, selected to satisfy useful properties like orthogonality and to have "simple" forms (e.g., McClellan and Parks, 1972; Dickinson and Steiglitz, 1982; Grünbaum, 1982; Atakishiyev and Wolf, 1997; Candan et al., 2000; Hanna et al., 2004; Gurevich and Hadani, 2008).
+Various researchers have proposed different choices of eigenvectors, selected to satisfy useful properties like orthogonality and to have "simple" forms (e.g., McClellan and Parks, 1972; Dickinson and Steiglitz, 1982; Grünbaum, 1982; Candan et al., 2000; Hanna et al., 2004; Gurevich and Hadani, 2008).

 One method to construct DFT eigenvectors to an eigenvalue $\lambda$ is based on the linear combination of operators: